ibm-cloud-docs/openwhisk/triggers.md

 The following are examples of triggers.

 - Location update events
-- Document uploads to a website
+- Document uploads to a website.
-- Incoming emails
+- Incoming email

 ## Creating triggers from the CLI
 {: #triggers_create}